-Unlimited holiday allowance – so you can find a work/life balance that suits you.
+Minimum holiday allowance – so you can find a work/life balance that suits you.
 We strive to maintain a work culture that supports the wellbeing of our staff.

-Team time – regular team days and annual staff holidays.
+Team time – regular team days and staff holidays.
 We’re a social team who do fantastic work and have lots of fun along the way.

 Equal Opportunities and Accessibility

 Student Hubs is an equal opportunity employer and we believe that a diverse team creates dynamic and innovative organisations.
 We want to hear from all candidates, regardless of age, disability, gender reassignment status, marriage and civil partnership, pregnancy and maternity, race including colour, nationality, ethnic or national origin, religion or belief, socioeconomic background, sex or sexual orientation.